-Like people, dogs can experience mold allergies.
-In this article, our San Diego vets list symptoms of mold allergies in dogs.
-You'll also learn how mold allergies are diagnosed in canines and how immunotherapy can help treat and manage symptoms of this allergy.
+If your dog has a mold allergy, they may experience a variety of symptoms.
+In this post, our San Diego vets list these signs and explain how mold allergies are diagnosed in canines.
+They also discuss how immunotherapy can help treat and manage symptoms of this allergy.

 What are mold allergies?